SencilloDev/sencillo-go/README.md

 ### Extra flags

 The utility has various flags to enable features that may be useful for the new app.
-For example: `cwgoctl new server --name myapp --enable-nats --enable-graphql`
+For example: `sgoctl new server --name myapp --enable-nats --enable-graphql`

 1. `--enable-nats`
 	> Sets up a NATS integration.